fuma0317/Unit2-ComSci/README.md

 Other light will blink to show the binary code.
 For example, “A” is “000001” in binary.
 This case the light will pause first 5 blink of the counter clock and blink once for the last count.

+**Binary to English**

+This is the manual of how to use our “binary to English” arduino.

+This program has 2 blue and red input buttons.
+With output LCD screen attached to bread board.

+Blue input button is used to scroll down the options.
+By pressing the button you can go forward to scroll through the options in the program “send” “del” “0” “1”.

+Red button is used to select the options.
+By selecting “000001” and press “send” you can express the binary code in to English.

+When you miss type your code during the selection, first you have to send the code and delete it to restart typing it.

+Ex.
+You wanted to type “000001” but you missed “001”.
+In this case, you have to first “send” the miss typed code.
+And then press “del” to delete the text.

+After sending the binary code, English ver should be shown on to LCD screen.
+So basically after user inputted their code, output should be shown automatically.

+Ex.
+“000001” “send” -> “A”

 Evaluation